 Who will be involved

-The Government will bring experts together to test policy options and provide advice on how to achieve the freshwater objectives outlined above.
-These groups will build on the significant contributions made by the Land and Water Forum and the Iwi Leaders Group who have improved our understanding of complex freshwater management issues.
+The Government brought experts together to test policy options and provide advice on how to achieve the freshwater objectives outlined above.
+These groups are building on the significant contributions made by the Land and Water Forum and the Iwi Leaders Group who have improved our understanding of complex freshwater management issues.

 Working together to protect and restore New Zealand’s freshwater

 The diagram shows the groups that will have a role in testing policy options and providing advice on how to achieve the Government's fresh water objectives.

 - Freshwater Leaders' Group (forum for leaders from primary sector, business and non-government organisations)